Mayeu/habitibot/README.md

 Habitibot is a bot for automating boring tasks on Habitica.

-For now it is fairly minimal, since it only allow you to automatically accept your party's quests.
+For now it is fairly minimal, since it only allows you to automatically accept your party's quests.

 ## Gift economy